 (ii) Unfranked Dividends.
-Australian tax deducted from unfranked dividends at the agreement rate of 15 per cent qualifies for credit as a direct tax.
-The reduction to the agreement rate is not given if the dividend is effectively connected with a business carried on by the United Kingdom resident recipient through a permanent establishment in Australia.
-Credit for underlying tax is only to be taken into account where the recipient is a company resident in the United Kingdom which controls, directly or indirectly, at least 10 per cent of the voting power in the paying company.
+Australian tax deducted from unfranked dividends at the convention rate of 15% qualifies for credit as a direct tax.
+The reduction to the convention rate is not given if the dividend is effectively connected with a business carried on by the UK resident recipient through a permanent establishment in Australia.
+Credit for underlying tax is only to be taken into account where the recipient is a company resident in the UK which controls, directly or indirectly, at least 10% of the voting power in the paying company.

 (iii) Partly Franked Dividends.
 To the extent the dividend is franked see (i) above and to the extent it is unfranked follow the rules in (ii).

 An unfranked dividend of 100 is paid to a UK resident.
-Australian tax will be deducted at the agreement rate of 15 per cent so the UK resident will receive 85.
-The measure of the taxpayer’s taxed income is 100 and, as indicated above, the Australian tax, deducted at the agreement rate of 15 per cent qualifies for credit against the UK tax on that income.
+Australian tax will be deducted at the convention rate of 15% so the UK resident will receive 85.
+The measure of the taxpayer’s taxed income is 100 and, as indicated above, the Australian tax, deducted at the convention rate of 15% qualifies for credit against the UK tax on that income.

 Fringe Benefits Tax (Article 15)

-The Agreement with Australia applies for fringe benefits provided on or after 1st April 2004.
+The Convention with Australia applies for fringe benefits provided on or after 1st April 2004.

 ‘Fringe benefit’ in this context has the meaning it has under Australia’s Fringe Benefit Tax Assessment Act 1986.
 It does not include a share option.